 The supervisory committee must meet at least once a year.

 PhD candidates who are primarily interested in Linguistics may write a thesis on an aspect of French Linguistics.
 After consulting with the Graduate Advisor, they may also be permitted to supplement the Linguistics courses offered in the Department itself by taking courses elsewhere at UBC (in the Department of Linguistics or the Faculty of Education, for example), or at other universities under the Western Deans’ Agreement.

 Students concentrating in French linguistics will be required to take some courses in French literature to complete their degree.
 The concentration in linguistics does not entail a purely linguistics degree, but rather an emphasis.

 UBC invites doctoral students interested in getting international research experience to consider applying for a Joint PhD (or cotutelle).
 A cotutelle gives the student an opportunity to work with two supervisors at their respective academic research institutions in two countries and is customized to meet specific research objectives.

-The candidate will fill out the Comprehensive Examination Committee approval form after passing the qualifying examination.
+The candidate will fill out the Comprehensive Examination Committee approval form.

 The candidate will take the comprehensive examination in April of the second year (if your graduate program started in September) or August/September of the second year (if your graduate program started in January).